MiSTer-devel/C128_MiSTer/README.md

 ### Other TODOs and known issues

-- Automatic detection of C64/C128 .PRG files to boot in the appropriate mode.
 - Re-enable 3x and 4x turbo modes for 8502
 - Turbo mode for Z80
 - Unable to format disks in D81 format (Issue [#9](https://github.com/eriks5/C128_MiSTer/issues/9) -- inherited from C64 core, should probably be fixed there)